cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 1. The Use Case
 ^^^^^^^^^^^^^^^

 Through a conversational interface, users should be able to browse through a content catalog containing movies and TV shows.
-They should be able to search using common filters for video content, such as: genre, cast, release year, etc...
-They should also be able to continue refining their search until they find the right content, and restart the search at any moment.
-The app will also support general actions such as greeting the user, providing help and responding to insults and compliments.
+The content found could then be played within a service similar to Netflix, Hulu, Amazon Video, etc.

 2. Example Dialogue Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^